-Prerequisite: PSY 101, BI 114 and Completion of 30 credits or more PSY 297 and 298 6 Research Design and Analysis I and II

-This two semester series of courses will introduce Psychology majors to research design, methodology and statistical analysis of data and communication of research findings in an integrated fashion.
-It takes the place of MA 200 (Statistics) and PSY 305 (Research Methods).
-The first semester will introduce the student to scientific thinking, research ethics, critique of scientific ideas, variables, sampling and probabilities, summarizing data, and hypothesis testing.
-In the second semester, quasi, single-case, between and within experimental designs, t-tests, chisquare tests, ANOVA, and correlational research will be explored.
+Prerequisite: PSY 101, BI 114 and Completion of 30 credits or more PSY 297 and 298 6 Research Design and Analysis I and II ethics, critique of scientific ideas, variables, sampling and probabilities, summarizing data, and hypothesis testing.
+In the second semester, quasi, single-case, between and within experimental designs, t-tests, chi-square tests, ANOVA, and correlational research will be explored.
 In addition, survey design and research, naturalistic and qualitative designs, data analysis and interpretation, and the communication of research findings will be considered.